 The Bead Game

-A review of The Bead Game that appeared within the Harvard Crimson on May 9, 1969 pretty much sums it up.
-“Very few rock groups, and even fewer American ones, manage to make music that is not only complex in its musical structure but at the same time retains the visceral, frantic dynamism that one associates with true rock & roll.
+The Bead Game were definitely a sum of the parts of the group more than any one individual’s showcase; Gass, Hodder, John Sheldon (lead guitar), Lassie Sachs (bass) and Kenny Westland-Haag (rhythm guitar) always worked as a unit.
+A May 1969 review of the band in The Harvard Crimson on summed it up this way: “Very few rock groups, and even fewer American ones, manage to make music that is not only complex in its musical structure but at the same time retains the visceral, frantic dynamism that one associates with true rock ‘n’ roll.
 The Bead Game is one of the finest groups in the country precisely because its music is just such an extraordinary synthesis of complexity and dynamics.”
+The group recorded a self-titled second album in 1971, though it wasn’t released until 44 years later.

-(by Karl E. Sharicz)
+(by Karl Sharicz)

 Published On: July 11, 2017